Target (American band)

-Target was a Southern rock band from Memphis, Tennessee, who formed in the early 1970s.
+Target was a Southern rock band from Memphis, Tennessee, that formed in the early 1970s.
 The band consisted of singer Jimi Jamison, guitarists Buddy Davis and Paul Cannon, Tommy Cathey on bass, and drummer David Spain.
 The group released a pair of albums for A&M Records with 3 singles.
-However, it has come to light (released by Scape Music in 2017) that a third album was recorded in 1979, entitled In Range before the band split in 1982.
+A third album (released by Scape Music in 2017) was recorded in 1979, entitled In Range before the band split in 1982.